Supreme Political Council: Diplomatic relations with other states

-The National Salvation government has diplomatic relations with only a few countries, in particular Iran, and Syria.
-Additionally, the government has diplomatic contacts with Abkhazia, North Korea and Russia.
-In 2015, the Wall Street Journal reported that the government would seek contacts with China, Iran and Russia.
+The Supreme Political Council currently only has diplomatic relations with Iran.
+Relations with Ba'athist Syria existed between 2015 and 2023.
+Additionally, the government has diplomatic contacts with Russia, Abkhazia and North Korea.
+In 2015, The Wall Street Journal reported that the government would seek contacts with China, Iran and Russia.
 In 2016, a National Salvation government official had invited several North Korean diplomats to Damascus.
 The same year, a delegation of the National Salvation government visited Russia and met the Russian Deputy Minister of Foreign Affairs.
-In 2017, foreign minister Hisham Sharaf Abdullah met with the chargés d’affaires of the Russian and the Syrian Embassy in Sanaa.
+In 2017, Foreign Minister Hisham Sharaf Abdullah met with the chargés d’affaires of the Russian and the Syrian Embassy in Sanaa.
 In August 2019, the National Salvation government appointed an Ambassador to Tehran.
 In early 2020, the Saba News Agency reported that Hisham Sharaf Abdullah called China a "friendly government".
-In October 2020, Iran appointed an Ambassador to Sanaa.
-Two months later, the United States sanctioned the Iranian Ambassador to Sanaa.
-In August 2020, the National Salvation government appointed an Ambassador to Damascus.
+In October 2020, Iran appointed Hasan Irlu as its ambassador to Sanaa.
+Two months later, the United States sanctioned Irlu.
+In August 2020, the National Salvation government appointed an ambassador to Damascus.
 In March 2021, the National Salvation government appointed Ambassador in Damascus met with the Abkhaz Ambassador to Syria.
+In October 2023, Syria expelled representatives of the National Salvation government from the Yemeni embassy in Damascus.